Blocked Up in Japan? A Tourist's Guide to Travel Constipation

 Exploring Japan involves a lot of walking, trying new foods, and adjusting to new time zones.
 While these are the joys of travel, they are also the perfect recipe for "travel constipation."
 It is a common condition where the stress of travel and changes in routine slow down your digestive system.

 If you are feeling bloated, uncomfortable, or unable to enjoy the delicious local cuisine, you are not alone.
-This guide explains why this happens to so many visitors, what to do if sick in Japan with digestive issues, and how to get relief based on guidelines from the NIH and CDC.
+This guide explains why this happens to so many visitors, what to do if sick in Japan with digestive issues, and how to get quick relief based on guidelines from the NIH and CDC.

 Why Does Travel Stop You Up?